falcon14141/Voron_Mods/Front Purge Bucket/readme.md

 Install T-nuts in the corresponding extrusions and install both buckets mounts.
 Do not tighten yet, as you want to adjust the bucket position.

-Slide the bucket drawer in, set positions, remove drawer, tightent and reiterate until you're happy.
+Slide the bucket drawer in, set positions, remove drawer, tighten and reiterate until you're happy.

-Once the bucket has it's position, you can adjust the brush_holder according to your bed's position and tighten both screws.
+Once the bucket has its final position, you can adjust the brush holder according to your bed's position and tighten both screws.

 Slide a brush into the mount